 October 24, 2019

-Ms. Linda Dempster joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Ms. Linda Dempster joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

-Ms. Dempster is Vice President, Patient Experience at Fraser Health, where she provides strategic leadership for the Patient Experience portfolio, ensuring the health care journey is both high quality and seamless for patients, clients, residents and their families.
+Ms. Dempster is Vice President, Patient Experience and Pandemic Response at Fraser Health, where she provides strategic leadership for the Patient Experience portfolio, ensuring the health care journey is both high quality and seamless for patients, clients, residents and their families.

-The portfolio spans Quality and Patient Safety and includes the Patient Care Quality Office, Accreditation and the National Surgical Quality Improvement Program, Professional Practice, Infection Prevention and Control, and Innovation, Planning, Research and Evaluation.
+The portfolio includes the Patient Care Quality Office, Professional Practice, Infection Prevention and Control, and Innovation, Planning, Research and Evaluation.

 Ms. Dempster has more than 30 years of experience in a variety of health care settings and was the winner of the College of Registered Nurses of British Columbia (CRNBC) Award of Distinction in Nursing in 2014.
 Previously, she led the Professional Practice Department within Alberta Health Services, with responsibility for provincial staffing services and all aspects of professional practice such as specialty education, student placement, new graduate transition and collaborative practice.
 Prior to that, Ms. Dempster led the Quality and Patient Safety portfolio for Vancouver Coastal Health.